macroing/Ophixor/README.md

 - Add support for password change requests to PlatformUsers.
 - Add support for password change requests to WebsiteUsers.
 - Add support for profile updating to WebsiteUsers with an Action.
 - Add WebsiteUser management to a Website.
+This has been started on.
 - Finish the collaborator feature.
 What's left is mainly to update existing collaborators.
 - Add subscription management.
 This includes being able to subscribe to a plan, cancel a subscription and management for administrators.
 - Add the isVisible property to all components so they can be hidden or shown dynamically.